Dan Haggerty

-Daniel Francis Haggerty (November 19, 1942 – January 15, 2016) was an American actor who was best known for playing the title role in the film and television series The Life and Times of Grizzly Adams.
+Daniel Francis Haggerty (November 19, 1942 – January 15, 2016) was an American actor who was best known for playing the title role in the film and television series The Life and Times of Grizzly Adams (1974; 1977–1978).

 Early life

-Haggerty was born in Pound, Wisconsin.
+Daniel Francis Haggerty was born November 19, 1942, in Pound, Wisconsin.
 His parents separated when he was three.
 He ran away from military school several times.
 He lived with his father in Burbank, California.

 Acting career

 Haggerty was cast in a small non-speaking role as a bodybuilder in the 1964 film Muscle Beach Party and also as a bodybuilder in the 1965 romantic comedy musical Girl Happy.
 He also worked as a stuntman on the 1966 television series Tarzan, and as set builder on various other projects.
 More stunt work followed, as well as supporting roles in numerous low-budget biker and wildlife films of the era, such as Angels Die Hard, The Adventures of Frontier Fremont, and Terror Out of the Sky.
 In addition to his bit part as a hippie in Easy Rider, he also assisted in building the motorcycles featured in the film.